ChantalMB/library-workshop-docs/content/en/docs/workshop-I/prereqi.md

   	```
     brew install --cask miniconda
     ```
+    - **Note**: After this Homebrew command finishes running, type `conda activate` and you will recieve an error stating that your terminal has not been configured properly yet.
+Do as this error says and run `conda init bash` or `conda init zsh` depending on which shell name is written in the top bar of your terminal (the same bar where the "Exit" and "Minimize" buttons are found).
+After this, close then reopen the terminal so it updates-- at the beginning of your command prompt, you should see `(base)`.
 - **Download [Visual Studio Code](https://code.visualstudio.com/)**
   - More commonly referred to as "VS Code", this is a "text editor" which allows you to write notes in Markdown (a markup language that many web-based platforms use, such as this website).
   - Homebrew installation command: